martinkirch/drop2beets/README.md

 # drop2beets

-Import singles to beets as soon as they are dropped in a folder.
+Import singles to [Beets](http://beets.io/) as soon as they are dropped in a folder.

 The script includes a customizable function that may allow you to set meta-data or custom attributes depending on the sub-folder in which the file has been dropped.